luigiselmi/kafka-clients/README.md

 2. partition the data
 3. replicate the partitions

-For the example in this section a set of three EC2 instances has been used.
+For the example in this section a set of three EC2 instances has been used with Docker engine in swarm mode.

 #### Zookeeper cluster
 The first component to be distributed is Zookeeper because it's the framework used by